ashhadulislam/search-the-quran/README.md

 ### Todos

- - Make it more visual(Preferable in a different app)
+ - Make it more visual(Preferably in a different app)
- - Add robustness ( example support multiple word search)
+ - Add robustness ( example, support multiple word search)

  If you can help out in any of these tasks or you want to add more features, please feel free to fork and contribute.
  For any details, get in touch with me at ashhadulislam@gmai.com.